Trump Experiences Sabotage And Deports Supporter’s Husband

-President Donald Trump has deported on of his supporter’s husband and she is now regretting her vote.
-The president’s new strict rules were of interest to Helen Beristain a big supporter of Trump but woe on to her when she found her husband would be affected by the decision that she made.
+President Donald Trump has deported the husband of one of his supporters and she is now regretting her vote.
+The president’s new strict rules were of interest to Helen Beristain, a big supporter of Trump, but woe to her when she found her husband would be affected by the decision that she made.
 Her husband is being deported and he would be leaving behind his four daughters and 20 of his employees.

-Helen’s husband Roberto is a restaurant owner and since he has been detained and has been unavailable in terms of running his restaurant his sister in law and her husband running it.
+Helen’s husband Roberto is a restaurant owner and since he has been detained and has been unavailable in terms of running his restaurant, his sister-in-law and her husband are running it.

-While some may say that it’s karma for Helen as she was a big supporter of Trump.
-She said that the few weeks her husband has been away has been very difficult for her and her family however she said that she would look at the bright side.
-Trump’s supporter said that she had never been to Mexico and that she may end up going to see it and possibly visit places like Cancan and do fun things.
+Some may say that it’s karma for Helen as she was a big supporter of Trump.
+She said that the few weeks her husband has been away has been very difficult for her and her family.
+However, she said that she would look at the bright side.
+Trump’s supporter said that she had never been to Mexico and that she may end up going to see it and possibly visit places like Cancun and do fun things.

 She has unfortunately lost out on her husband.
 She had apparently agreed with Trump’s immigration policy and that’s why she voted for him.